mrwhale/limitlessled-bash/README.md

 limitlessled-bash
 =================

-Command line control over limitlessLED lights
+Command line control over limitlessLED lights (Also includes other bulbs under other names such as Milight, easyBulb, futlight)

 I trolled the internet and only found snippets of stuff for limitless and command line linux, so I decided to create a bash script myself.
 Primarily to run off my raspberry pi, but in theory can be used anywhere